jkempf42/kube-volttron/cluster-config/README.md

 *Static* radio button under the *IP address assignment* label.
 This ensures that the IP address of the VM will remain the same if you bring down and restart the VM.
 Move down to the *DNS name label (optional)* field and type in "central-node".
-Click on the *X* in the upper left corner to return to the VM dashboard.
+Click on *Save* in the top bar menu to save the configuration, then on the *X* in the upper left corner to return to the VM dashboard.

 In the left side menu, click on *Networking*.
 This will bring up a display